maxblumenschein/mdtoanything/README.md

 ### Custom Font Paths

-If you intend to use these or other fonts not located in the standard system folders, you need specify the location of the font files inside the latex template:
+If you intend to use these or other fonts not located in the standard system folders, you need to specify the location of the font files inside the latex template:

 ```latex
 % define path-variables %